 How long will my safety helmet last?

-If proper care is taken and no impact has occurred, your safety helmet shell should last up to four years, and the suspension should be replaced every 12 months.
+If proper care is taken and no impact has occurred, your safety helmet shell should last up to five years, and the suspension should be replaced every 12 months.

 Consult your manufacturer for more detailed service life guidelines and remember to always replace your safety helmet if it sustains an impact, penetration, or there are any signs of visible damage.